 St Martin’s Chorus is the newest choral ensemble at St Martin-in-the-Fields, founded in April 2015.
 It is a voluntary chamber choir, drawing from a pool of around thirty singers, that performs concerts of both major choral works and more intimate, small-scale works.

 The Children’s Voices of St Martin-in-the-Fields was formed in 2014 and has quickly become an integral part of the St Martin’s musical community.
 This choir of 7-13 year-olds has joined our existing ensembles to regularly enhance our music-making at church services and concerts whilst providing invaluable musical training for its young singers.

 The Occasional Singers aim to advance the culture of enthusiastic participatory congregational music at St Martin’s, worshipping and gaining enjoyment in a pressure-free environment.
 Drawn from the St Martin’s community and beyond, the Occasional Singers sing two or three services a term, plus occasional choral workshops and other activities.

 The Music Department is led by the Director of Music, Andrew Earis, who oversees all the musical activity at St Martin’s – both liturgical music and concerts.
-He is supported by an Assistant Director of Liturgical Music, an Assistant Organist, a Choral Conducting Fellow and an Organ Scholar, as well as a Music Programme Coordinator, Music and Worship Coordinator, Concerts Manager and a number of other administrative support staff.
+He is supported by an Assistant Director of Liturgical Music, an Assistant Organist, a Choral Conducting Fellow and an Organ Scholar, as well as a Music Programme Manager, Music and Worship Coordinator, Concerts Manager and a number of other administrative support staff.

 How to apply